jacob5567/Poems/Miscellaneous/The Two-Headed Calf.md

 field with his mother.
 It is a perfect
 summer evening: the moon rising over
 the orchard, the wind in the grass.
 And
-as he stared into the sky, there are
+as he stares into the sky, there are
 twice as many stars as usual.